Vlisco: History

 Unlike the Vlisco brand, the entire process – from design to production and distribution – for the Woodin, Uniwax and GTP brands takes place in Africa.
 When, in the mid-1960s, the import duties on printed textiles were doubled in several Western African countries, a percentage of imports were replaced by local production.
 This led to the establishment of the GTP (Ghana Textiles Printing Company) brand in 1966, with production taking place at a factory in Ghana, and the establishment of Uniwax in 1970, with production facilities in the Ivory Coast (Koert van, Robin, Dutch Wax Design Technology: van Helmond naar West-Afrika, 2008).
 The pan-African brand Woodin has been produced in both the GTP and Uniwax factories since 1985.
 Furthermore, Vlisco made a historical decision in 1993 by abandoning hand printing, to be able to produce fabric on a larger scale.

-Over time, The Vlisco brand has developed a highly sophisticated production process, whereby the fabric goes through 27 treatments, both by machine and by hand, and takes two weeks to produce.
+Over time, the Vlisco brand has developed a production process whereby the fabric goes through 27 treatments, both by machine and by hand, and takes two weeks to produce.
 This process is a closely guarded secret.
 Since 2006, the company has been aiming at high end markets and is currently preparing to release a ready to wear fashion line.

 The Vlisco Group carries four brands: Vlisco, Woodin, Uniwax and GTP.
 Each of these brands has its own style, brand identity and consumer target group.
-Four times a year, the Group launches a new collection of fashion fabrics under their premium luxury flagship brand Vlisco, designed and produced in Helmond.
+Four times a year, the Group launches a new collection of fashion fabrics under their luxury flagship brand Vlisco, designed and produced in Helmond.
 Since it was established in 1846, Vlisco designs and fabrics, have grown to become an essential part of African style culture, with deep-rooted influences across all layers of society.
 Uniwax and GTP are designed and produced in Ivory Coast and Ghana and focus on the growing middle class in West and Central Africa.
 Woodin is the smallest, but fastest-growing brand in Vlisco Group's brand portfolio.
 At this moment, 60% of the population in West- and Central Africa is under 25 years old.
 This segment is growing, extremely connected via social media and mobile devices and show fast changes in consumer behavior regarding to lifestyle, fashion and media usage.
 The lifestyle brand Woodin focusses on this consumer group.